dhthwy/r/README.md

 #

+"
+A blast can cause several things:

+Immediate ringing (tinnitus) — often a high-pitched tone or hiss.
+It may disappear in minutes or hours, persist for days, or become permanent.
+Temporary hearing loss/muffling — sounds may seem distant or as though the ears are plugged.
+Very loud sound temporarily disrupts the sensory hair cells in the inner ear.
+Permanent hearing loss — sufficiently intense pressure/noise can permanently destroy those hair cells.
+Humans don't regenerate them.
+Ruptured eardrum — a strong pressure wave can tear the tympanic membrane.
+This may cause sudden pain, hearing loss, bleeding or drainage from the ear.
+Middle-ear injury — the tiny ossicles that transmit sound can be damaged or displaced.
+Inner-ear injury — extremely intense blasts can damage the cochlea and sometimes the balance organs, producing hearing loss, tinnitus, dizziness or vertigo.

+Interestingly, the eardrum isn't necessarily the most important injury.
+A ruptured eardrum can often heal, whereas microscopic damage to the cochlea can leave permanent hearing loss or tinnitus even when the eardrum looks completely normal.

+---

+I learned the hard way.
+Don't ever work somewhere that's gonna destroy your body.

+It isn't worth a lifetime of damage.
+"

 "Everyone else has a huge head start.

 If my mind was operating pre-2020, if I didn't get so low, I'd be in far better shape.